PennyLaneAI/pennylane/doc/introduction/compiling_workflows.rst

         return jnp.abs(grad - x) ** 2

 In addition, functions that are compiled with ``@jax.jit`` can contain calls to qjit-compiled functions.
-For example, below we compile the full optimization loop, using ``@jax.jit``, for example when training models:
+For example, below we compile a full optimization loop, using ``@jax.jit``:

 .. code-block:: python